r26D/ex_export/README.md

 any methods that start with an underscore so that a method called _app_name or __info__  would be auto excluded.

 ## :only
-This option allows you to set a list of specific functions/arity to include
+This option allows you to set a list of specific functions/arity to include.
+If you define a function in a separate module you can use that to generate the list of function/arity that will be used.

 ## :exclude
-This includes all public functions except the ones matching the list of function/arity
+This includes all public functions except the ones matching the list of function/arity If you define a function in a separate module you can use that to generate the list of function/arity that will be used.

 ## :expansion
 This can be :manual or :macro.
 Default is :manual